AishPratap/one_hour/README.md

 | Sat | CC        | Compete or free2play       |
 | Sun | LC        | Same as Wed                |

-# Personal projects
+## Note for myself
- 1.5 hours
+ 1.5 hours for other personal projects